hoophq/hoop/README.md

 cp .env.sample .env
 ```

-> By default it use auth0 with the client id `tViX9dJ4K1sZ5omBE8yTaTXZAnlJ2q7D`.
+> The sample configuration file, by default uses auth0 with the client id `tViX9dJ4K1sZ5omBE8yTaTXZAnlJ2q7D`.
 Contact an administrator to obtain the credentials or edit the `.env` file and pass your preferred identity provider credentials.

 ```sh
 make run-dev